-Natural gas faces a higher METRR largely as a result of the impact of revenue-based resource levies on natural gas, which has lower price-cost margins compared to oil.
+Natural gas investment faces a higher METRR largely as a result of revenue-based resource levies on natural gas, which has a lower price-cost margin compared to oil.
 Saskatchewan (36.6%), Arkansas (35.6%) and Texas (35.3%) have the highest METRR on investments.
-Nova Scotia and Newfoundland & Labrador are lowest at 10.0% and 7.4%, respectively, followed by Pennsylvania at 20.6%.
+Nova Scotia and Newfoundland & Labrador are lowest at −10.0% and 7.4%, respectively, followed by Pennsylvania at 21.3%.

 More from this study